mwaeckerlin/mysql-autodoc/README.md

 Docker image to generate a HTML documentation file from a docker mysql database container.

+You may specify a database to document using the environment variable DATABASE.
+If you do not specify a database, all databases are dcumented, including those used by mysql itself.

 Connect to a mysql-database, then get the files and cleanup the container:

     docker run --name get-db-doc --link a-mysql-db:mysql -e DATABASE="dbname" mwaeckerlin/mysql-autodoc